-The following notice shall be included as part of any order for child custody investigation or other report.
+The following notice shall be included as part of any order for child custody investigation or other report:

 IT IS BY THE COURT ORDERED that this report is subject to the provisions of K.S.A.
 23-3210(c) and Local Rule 11.A.
-Attorneys may generally discuss the contents of the report with their clients, but shall not give a copy of the report to their clients and shall not permit their clients to read or make notes from the report.
+Attorneys may generally discuss the contents of the report with their clients, but shall not give a copy of the report to their clients and shall not permit their clients to read, copy, or make notes from the report.
 If the investigator clearly designates a portion or portions of the report for general release, those portions may be read by the client or copied and released to the client.
 The remaining portions of the report shall remain confidential and shall not be read by or released to the client.

-If a party is not represented by an attorney of record, the report shall be made available for review by the unrepresented party, but no copy of the report shall be given to unrepresented parties.
-The review of the report by an unrepresented party shall be subject to such further conditions as the court shall determine.
-If an unrepresented party reviews a report the represented party may request the opportunity to review the report, but no copy of the report shall be given to a represented party.
+If a party is not represented by an attorney of record, the report shall be made available for review by the self-represented party, but no copy of the report shall be given to self-represented parties.
+The review of the report by self-represented party shall be subject to such further conditions as the court shall determine.
+If a self-represented party reviews a report the represented party may request the opportunity to review the report; but no copy of the report shall be given to a represented party.

-Failure to comply with the terms of this order by either an attorney or an unrepresented party may be punishable by sanctions for contempt as the court may determine.
+Failure to comply with the terms of this order by either an attorney or a self-represented party may be punishable by sanctions for contempt as the court may determine.